|

 ENDS News, 24 August 2011

-This ENDS item states "Updated regulations should help prevent a repeat of the controversy into the building
+This ENDS item states "Updated regulations should help prevent a

-of a school on a hazardous waste landfill site in south Wales"
+of a school on a hazardous waste landfill site in south

 And continues: |